peteroupc/peteroupc.github.io/bernoulli.md

 - Where an algorithm says "if _a_ is less than _b_", where _a_ and _b_ are uniform random numbers, it means to run the **URandLess** algorithm on the two PSRNs, or do a less-than operation on _a_ and _b_, as appropriate.
 - For best results, the algorithms should be implemented using exact rational arithmetic (such as `Fraction` in Python or `Rational` in Ruby).

+> **Performance notes:**
+>
-The algorithms as described here do not always lead to the best performance.
+> The algorithms as described here do not always lead to the best performance.
 An implementation may change these algorithms as long as they produce the same results as the algorithms as described here.
 Some algorithms are described as "uniformly fast".
 This means that their average running time is bounded from above for all choices of &lambda; and other parameters (Devroye 1986, esp. p.
 717)<sup>[**(3)**](#Note3)</sup>.
+>
+> An algorithm can be uniformly fast for all &lambda; parameters in a closed interval in (0, 1) only if its factory function meets the Lipschitz condition on that closed interval, that is, it is continuous and has no slope that tends to a vertical slope anywhere in that interval (Nacu and Peres 2005, proposition 23)<sup>[**(14)**](#Note14)</sup>.

 **Algorithms for exp(&minus;&lambda;).**